posita/_skel/docs/intro.rst

 ------------

 This project is not meant to be installed as is, but rather cloned and then modified as necessary.
-It is intended that derived projects allow installation via ``pip``:
+It is intended that derived projects allow installation via ``pip``.

 Installation can be performed via ``pip`` (which will download and install the `latest release <https://pypi.python.org/pypi/_skel/>`__):